SBRDevelopment/libvmod-sigauth/README.rst

 Installation requires the Varnish source tree (only the source matching the binary installation).

-This installation also requires mhash
+This installation also requires mhash.

+On Debian/Centos distributions
+`sudo yum install libmcrypt-devel mhash-devel`

+On Ubuntu distributions
+`sudo apt-get instsall libmhash-dev`

 1. `./autogen.sh`  (for git-installation)
 2. `./configure VARNISHSRC=/path/to/your/varnish/source/varnish-cache [VMODDIR=DIR]`